What It Tastes Like

 Is a cortado stronger than a latte?

 In terms of flavor, yes.
-Both drinks often use a double shot of espresso, but a cortado contains much less milk.
-This makes the coffee taste more direct.
+Both drinks often use a double shot of espresso, but a cortado contains less milk, so the coffee comes through more clearly.

 Regional Note